Our Story of Recovery & Rebuilding

 Please take a tour with us through these "Accordion Boxes" below as we share our story in the following "chapters".

 As application for these funds was initiated, we began working with an ex-FEMA employee to help guide us through the gauntlet of document submittals and conferences.
-This work has been highly intensive and time-consuming as we have waded through the bureaucracy of the federal government.
+This work was highly intensive and time-consuming as we have waded through the bureaucracy of the federal government.
 Initiatives have included communication with local, state, and federal elected officials to gain their support.

 All counsel from both FEMA staff and consultants indicated that we could expect FEMA to provide the funding necessary to rebuild the same capacity (148,000 square feet of buildings as well as recreational fields) with building code upgrades, and energy efficient updates.